You need time to pay

 If you feel under pressure to pay a bill which you think is incorrect, or one which includes a “determination” (an estimated bill), then you should seek advice.
 You may need to make a provisional agreement with HMRC to pay some of the tax bill, while the correct amount is worked out.

 As HMRC statements of account normally cover only transactions since the last statement, it can be difficult to work out what you owe and why.
 You can ask for a full statement of account from DM to list exactly how the bill is made up.
-If you are registered for self assessment on-line, or have a Digital Tax Account, you may be able to find out more about your tax bill through the on-line system.
+You can also check your personal tax account for the curent balance.

 Agreeing a payment plan